-Innovations: Minimally invasive kidney surgery now available
+Innovations: Minimally invasive kidney surgery

 For patients who have diseased kidneys due to cancer, chronic blockage, or severe stone disease, help is now available through new, minimally invasive surgery performed at Lawrence Memorial Hospital and Melrose-Wakefield Hospital.